United We Care | A Super App for Mental Wellness

 What does dating someone with an anxiety disorder may look like

-• Social Settings: people with anxiety find it overwhelming to navigate even simple social settings like work, gym, lunch, gatherings, etc. They may worry excessively about these events and overanalyze them upon return.
+• Social Settings: People with anxiety find it overwhelming to navigate even simple social settings like work, gym, lunch, gatherings, etc. They may worry excessively about these events and overanalyze them upon return.
 It can build irritation and resentment in the partner and may significantly affect the presence of positive social relations in life.

-• Sexual Intimacy: sex can feel unsafe or vulnerable to the person.
+• Sexual Intimacy: Sex can feel unsafe or vulnerable to the person.
 It lowers the person’s interest in sex and can affect their responses to it and their ability to derive pleasure.
 Worrying about a partner’s pleasure and guilt upon being inadequate are also common.

-• Employment and job: people with anxiety often have difficulty managing jobs and may worry excessively about their work.
-At times this can seep into the relationship and take away from the time and energy one spends on the relationship.
+• Employment and job: People with anxiety often have difficulty managing jobs and may worry excessively about their work.
+At times, this can seep into the relationship and take away from the time and energy one spends on the relationship.

 Despite these commonalities, one needs to remember that the type of anxiety and the severity of it will determine how the relationship is affected.
 Without cultivating that understanding, managing the relationship will be tough.